David Perlov: Film career

+Perlov began directing documentary films for the local authorities, yet throughout the 1960s he encountered time and again the ideological arbitrariness of the Israeli establishment.
+Based on patriotic propaganda, social realism and a collective rather than individual outlook on reality, this establishment was the only funding source for documentary filmmaking at the time.
+Still, Perlov took advantage of every work opportunity he had to introduce his own cinematic conception.

 In 1963, Perlov made a 33-minute documentary In Jerusalem (בירושלים, Be-Yerushalayim).
 This film came to be one of the most important films of Israeli documentary cinema.
 Although Perlov made two feature films by 1972 (The Pill and 42:6), his film proposals were repeatedly rejected by the Israel Broadcasting Authority and Israeli film board, which found his work too lyrical.
-In May of the year 1973, Perlov bought a 16 mm camera and filmed his everyday life alongside dramatic events that took place in Israel at the time.
+In 1973, he decided to "start from the beginning," as he himself put it.
+In May of that year, Perlov bought a 16 mm camera and filmed his everyday life alongside dramatic events that took place in Israel at the time.
 He continued this work for 10 years, sometimes with almost no economic resources, until Channel 4 of British television expressed an interest in the project in 1983.
 Produced in association with Israel's largest television and film studio, Herzliya Studios (Ulpanei Herzliya), the result was Perlov's work Diary (יומן).

-From 1973 Perlov taught in the department of film and television at Tel Aviv University.
+In 1973, Perlov was among the founders of the new Film and Television department at the Tel Aviv University.
+From then on, teaching became a crucial part of his artistic and personal development.
+Perlov also joined the teaching staff of the Sam Spiegel Film School in Jerusalem.
+In 1987 Perlov was appointed associate professor, and 10 years later full professor at the Film and Television Department of Tel Aviv University.

+In 1998, he began work on the Revised Diary.
+The three one-hour films - "Sheltered Childhood", "Day to Day and Rituals", and "Back to Brasil", center on specific topics, unlike the river-like flow of the earlier Diary.

+Already in Paris in 1953, Perlov started taking still photographs.
+In the last few years of his life he began to devote himself almost entirely to photography, turning to color photographs that were shown in three individual exhibitions.
+His last film, My Stills released in 2003, was entirely based on the photographs he took over a period of fifty years.
+That same year, he completed the editing of Anemones a film he produced with his university students.